Optimising cost vs accuracy of decentralised analytics in fog computing environments: Introduction

 The key take-home messages of this paper are: \begin{itemize} \item \textbf{``decentralisation helps''}, since the optimal operating point is, in almost all cases, an intermediate point between full centralisation and decentralisation; \item \textbf{``modelling tools help"}, since operating a decentralised ML at optimal operating point reduces quite significantly the cost with respect to more naive solutions; \item the \textbf{shape of the compute cost function} plays a significant role in determining the optimal operating point.
 This means it can be tuned by edge service providers to drive the usage of their infrastructure according to specific policies; \item the relative \textbf{costs of communication vs. computing} may push the optimal operating point either towards more or less decentralisation. \end{itemize}

 The rest of the paper is organised as follows.
 In Section~\ref{sec:related} we review the related literature.
 In Section~\ref{sec:problem}, we present the reference scenario, and we define the general structure of the cost model.
 In Section~\ref{sec:learning_algo} we present the distributed learning algorithm considered in the paper, while in Section~\ref{sec:costanalysis} we provide the mathematical formulation of its cost, for a given accuracy.
-In Section~\ref{sec:validation}, we validate the model through simulations, and present a comparative analysis of the performance at the optimal operating point, as well as a sensitivity analysis of the optimal operating point against key parameters.
+In Section \ref{sec:settings} we introduce the datasets and the methodology used to evaluate our proposal.
+In Section~\ref{sec:perf}, we validate the model through simulations, and present a comparative analysis of the performance at the optimal operating point, as well as a sensitivity analysis of the optimal operating point against key parameters.
 Finally, Section~\ref{sec:conclusions} concludes the paper.